 That means a spending blitz is set to happen.
 Have you planned how you’re going to take advantage of the back to school boom?

 In this post, we’ll go over:

-Back to school 2021 is already shaping up to be big
+Back to school 2023 is shaping up to be big

-Seven things to consider for a successful back to school
+Nine things to consider for a successful back to school marketing

-With 2021 back to school starting early, if you aren’t already holding sales, now is the time to start.
+With 2023 shoppers being budget-conscious, if you aren’t already holding sales, now is the time to start.

-From new clothes to school supplies, electronics and even home goods for college students, there’s a spending boom coming.
-Here are seven ways you can make your back to school sale season a success.
+From new clothes to school supplies, electronics and even home goods for college students, you’ll need to be strategic if you want to be a part of the rush.
+Here are nine ways you can make your back to school sale season a success.

 1. Make your back to school season shift schedules (and do it quickly)

 Hours spent pouring over schedules?
 The last thing you need most of the time, let alone during a busy shopping boom.
 Integrating automated shift scheduling software into your point of sale (POS) will cut the time you spend making schedules so you can focus on other important prep for your back-to-school sale.

 To get really efficient, add in an element of data analysis to know when you need more employees in the store.
 Scheduling enough employees during peak sales periods will keep lines down and cater to customers who have gotten used to not having to wait to pay after years of ecommerce growth.